I went on a Brigade, now what? How to help volunteers take what they learned on Brigade and apply it to everyday life.

 Divide up into small groups of 3-5 and go around the circle, taking turns reflecting on the following:

-- What made me laugh out loud
+- What made me laugh out loud?

-- What brought tears to my eyes
+- What brought tears to my eyes?

-- My greatest personal insight
+- What was the greatest personal insight I gained?

-- My biggest cultural challenge
+- What was my biggest cultural challenge?

-- My biggest cultural success or connection
+- What was my biggest cultural success or connection?

 Use your and your fellow volunteers’ reflections to create a brief and meaningful 1-3 sentence summary that you can use as a catalyst for conversations about your Brigade experience.
-Take out a notebook and write down your personal statement or “elevator speech”.
-After everyone has taken time to reflect on what they shared in their small group, gather in a larger group.
-If you feel comfortable doing so, share your “elevator speech” that you will use when friends and family ask about your Brigade.
+Take out a notebook and write it down as your personal statement or "elevator speech."

 Individual Challenge |